Emergency Loans and Bursaries Fund

 - Unexpected change in university funding

 Emergency Funding Details

 Emergency loans and bursaries can be applied for at any time of year.
+Please read all information below carefully, including funding limitations, before applying.
 Applications are reviewed on a case-by-case basis.

 The Emergency Loan Fund is a revolving fund that provides interest free loans for specific purposes.
 Loans are to cover short-term essential expenses and are for students who expect to soon receive money .
 Typical loan cases:

 - New students on graduate assistant-ships arriving from countries where currency exchange controls do not allow them to bring enough money to cover initial expense

 - Students with foreign scholarships whose cheques have been delayed by governments or banks abroad